YutongHu-Natalie/YutongHu-Natalie.github.io/README.md

   <img src="IMG_0987.jpeg" alt="Profile Photo" width="180" style="border-radius:50%;">
 </p>

-**Senior Undergraduate Student**
+**MSCS Student**
 Emory University

 **Major:** Computer Science | **Minor:** Applied Mathematics & Statistics

-My research interests primarily lie in **Natural Language Processing (NLP)**, where I have participated in several projects at the **Emory NLP Lab**.
-I also participated in **Computer Vision** projects in the healthcare domain.
-Looking ahead, I am eager to explore more **multimodal** research projects that integrate text, vision, and other modalities.
+I am a first-year M.S. student in Computer Science at Emory University, where I previously earned my B.S. in Computer Science with a minor in Applied Mathematics and Statistics.

+My interests lie in Artificial Intelligence, particularly Natural Language Processing and intelligent agents.
+As a researcher in the Emory NLP Lab under the mentorship of Dr. Jinho Choi, I have gained experience deploying and fine-tuning open-source large language models and applying them to multidisciplinary research problems.
+I am especially interested in building human-centered AI systems that can better understand and interact with people.

+I enjoy working in collaborative, interdisciplinary environments and value teamwork, communication, and continuous learning.
+I am also adaptable and eager to learn new technologies and skills when tackling new challenges.

 ---